jacopo-ronchi/MIRit/tests/testthat/_snaps/topological-integration.md

       A graphNEL graph with directed edges
       Number of Nodes = 9
       Number of Edges = 25

-      $`Nicotinate and nicotinamide metabolism`
-      A graphNEL graph with directed edges
-      Number of Nodes = 4
-      Number of Edges = 6

-      $`Lipoic acid metabolism`
-      A graphNEL graph with directed edges
-      Number of Nodes = 3
-      Number of Edges = 2

       $`Sulfur metabolism`
       A graphNEL graph with directed edges